 Eli is a lead on Cloudera’s Platform team, an active contributor to Apache Hadoop and member of its project management committee (PMC) at the Apache Software Foundation.
 Prior to Cloudera he worked on the ESX Hypervisor at VMware.
 Eli holds Bachelor’s and Master’s degrees in Computer Science from New York University and the University of Wisconsin-Madison, respectively.

-Mike Conover builds machine learning technologies that leverage the behavior and relationships of hundreds of millions of people.
-A staff data scientist at LinkedIn, Mike has a Ph.D. in complex systems analysis with a focus on information propagation in large-scale social networks.
-His work has appeared in the New York Times, the Wall Street Journal, Science, MIT Technology Review and on National Public Radio.
+Mike Conover builds machine-learning technologies that leverage the behavior and relationships of hundreds of millions of people.
+A staff data scientist at LinkedIn, Mike has a PhD in complex systems analysis with a focus on information propagation in large-scale social networks.
+His work has appeared in the New York Times, the Wall Street Journal, Science, and the MIT Technology Review as well as on National Public Radio.

 Damon Cool, director of analytics at Evernote, leads the team that is responsible for building the infrastructure for storing and presentation of corporate data.
 He works with product managers and the executive team to develop reporting, visualization, and analytic solutions.
 He has nearly 20 years in reporting, data warehousing, and analytics.
 Prior to joining Evernote Damon was a Business Intelligence Manager in consumer e-commerce at Symantec.